 |Facilities:||The Royal Mile has bus stops, an information centre, restaurants, bars and pubs, cafes, and shops.|

 There aren’t many streets in the world that are tourist attractions in their own right, but Edinburgh’s Royal Mile easily takes that title on account of its fascinating mix of architecture and history.

 It’s easy to find as all you really need to do is point yourself in the direction of the castle which dominates the skyline for miles around, and there are enough adjoining roads that you’ll no doubt end up on The Royal Mile whichever way you walk through the city centre.

 Top-tip – from Waverley train station follow Cockburn Street or Market Street and Ramsay Lane to view those iconic medieval high-rise tenement buildings you see on every single shortbread tin in Edinburgh’s tourist

 tat gift shops.

-Not only will you see St. Giles Cathedral, Gladstones Land and John Knox House as you meander up the gently sloped street, you’ll also pass many hidden-away places that will give you a glimpse into Edinburgh’s fascinating past.
+Not only will you see St. Giles Cathedral, Mary King’s Close, Gladstones Land and John Knox House as you meander up the gently sloped street but you’ll also pass many hidden-away places that will give you a glimpse into Edinburgh’s fascinating past.

-If history doesn’t really interest you much you’ll be pleased to know the Royal Mile is also a tourist hub for a variety of shops, pubs and restaurants that sell the best merchandise and food that Scotland has to offer.
+If history doesn’t really interest you you’ll be pleased to know The Royal Mile is also a tourist hub for a variety of shops, pubs and restaurants that sell the best merchandise and food that Scotland has to offer.